Nwachukwu-Ugochi/learn-python/README.md

-This file is an overview
+This file contains practice project for learning python